sentryco/BioAuth/readme.md

 - Add gotchas for common errors in the readme
 - Add debugview fenced debug only.
 We can test BioAuth in preview when target is macOS. iOS does not work. so fence for macos as well maybe?
 - remove unit-tests?
+- Split this lib into two.
+Or merge to one